 Thesis & Proposal

-Each student will complete a dissertation based on original research conducted by the candidate on a topic in women and gender studies, approved by the supervisory committee.
+Each student will complete a dissertation based on original research conducted by the candidate on a topic in women and gender studies that has been approved by the supervisory committee.
 The dissertation must constitute a significant contribution to the knowledge of the field, and be based on research conducted while registered for the Ph.D. program.
 It will be submitted and evaluated according to the procedures specified by the School of Graduate Studies.